-Assessment is an integral part at Burlish Park Primary School, driving improvement for pupils and teachers.
+Assessment is an integral part of teaching and learning at Burlish Park Primary School, driving improvement for pupils and teachers.
 It helps to track pupil progress against National Curriculum objectives and enables us to give reliable information to parents about their child, and how their child’s school is performing.

 Each year group is expected to master a set of age-related objectives from the National Curriculum to meet the expected standard for their age.
 Teachers continually assess progress towards these to inform planning and identify pupil targets.

-A minority of pupils may be working on objectives in a year band below their own; they will receive support to help them make accelerated progress (more than 3 points) to catch up with their peers.
+A minority of pupils may be working on objectives in a year band below their own; they will receive support to help them make accelerated progress to help them to narrow the gap between them and their peers.

-The Early Years curriculum and assessment system in Nursery and Reception remains unchanged and continues to be measured as Entering, Developing or Secure within the age bands 22-36 months, 30-50 months and 40-60 months.
+The Early Years curriculum and assessment system in Nursery and Reception remains unchanged and continues to be measured as Emerging, Developing and Secure within the age bands 22-36 months, 30-50 months and 40-60 months.
 At the end of Reception, children are assessed against the Early Learning Goals.